 Weeds, they are the bane of every garden and gardener.
 They are a continuous, returning issue and each infernal species provides its own problems and requires its own technique for abolition.
 While herbicides have been moderately useful in preventing or killing off various weeds, their use has an equally toxic effect on many beneficial plants, insects and ground water.
 There does not seem to be any miracle cure for weeds on our horizon.

-Annual weeds such as chickweed can be controlled with regular hoeing or tilling but they must be loosened from the ground while they are young, well before flower or seed production.
+You can control annual weeds, such as chickweed, with regular hoeing or tilling.
+Before flower or seed production, while they are young, loosen them from the ground.
 Once weeds go to seed you can look forward to years of dealing with them.

 Perennial weeds such as dandelions and thistles require hand weeding to remove their tuberous roots.
 This is time consuming but the most effective way of ridding yourself of them.
 The smallest piece of root left behind will develop into another weed so running them over with the tiller just multiplies your problems.